SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step2-Configure-Azure/README.md

 ## 5. SAP BTP Role Collection Mapping

-Please check: In the SAP BTP configurations, you would have created a role collection s4hana_procurement.
+Please check: In the SAP BTP configurations, you would have created a role collection s4hana_procurement if not please create it .
 You will need to update this Role collection with the GroupID detail from Azure.

 Copy the Group ID from the created group (s4businessusersgrp)
 ![plot](./images/objectid-group.png)